Search Symmetry

 • 9.6-100 kbps data rate

-• Generally supports mesh topology, but is also able to supports star topology
+• Generally supports mesh topology, but can also support star topology

 • Low Frequency (LF RFID) supports frequencies from 30 KHz to 300 KHz and provides a tracking range of 10cm.
 LF RFID applications include livestock tracking and access control.